"Diesel Upcycling For 55DSL" is the label's first upcycling collection. From now on, two sustainable collaborations will follow each year

 - Various prototypes and deadstock are used

-- Further designer upcycling collections with different designers are planned twice a year
+- Further designer upcycling collections with different Designers are scheduled twice a year

 In March Andrea Rosso, Diesel Sustainability Ambassador and Upcycling Artistic Director, presented the first Diesel Upcycling Collection in Milan.
 It's called "Diesel Upcycling For 55DSL"and is therefore part of Diesel's new sustainability strategy.
-The summer collection includes around 5.055 parts made from prototypes and deadstock.
-From now on, the upcycling collections will be realized twice a year with changing designers and labels.
-55DSL, an in-house branch of Diesel founded in the 90s.
+The summer collection includes around 5.055 pieces made from prototypes and deadstock.
+The Upcycling collections will now be realized twice a year with changing designers and labels.
+The starting shot is given by 55DSL, an in-house branch of Diesel founded in the 90s.